Energy

 Environmental Indicators

 Electricity and natural gas are forms of energy that heat and power our buildings, homes, and offices.
 For dashboard purposes, both are combined into one target area.
-Energy emissions make up more than 70% of Fort Collins’ greenhouse gas emissions.
-Over time, the connections between electricity, natural gas, and transportation fuels will also be more closely integrated as electric and natural gas transportation solutions become more common.
-Electrification of fuels and natural gas that power appliances, vehicles, and heating systems is an emerging trend that will support Fort Collins’ Climate Action and Energy Policy goals.
+Energy emissions make up about 65% of Fort Collins’ greenhouse gas emissions.
+Electrification of appliances, vehicles, and heating systems is an emerging trend that will support Fort Collins’ Our Climate Future goals as electricity sources become more renewable.
+While electricity is becoming more renewable and more parts of our daily needs are electrified, Fort Collins may see a brief increase in electricity emissions and decreases in natural gas and vehicle fuel emissions.

 Energy Emissions